 - 1. Add the CSS file that you want to use to your current project or to a referenced toolkit as described in Managing external files. - 2.
 Open the service that contains the Coach that you want to work with and then click the Coaches tab. - 3.
 In the design area, click on the top-level section of the Coach (named Lombardi Coach by default) and then click the Coach option in the properties. - 4.
-Click the Select button and choose the CSS file that you added in step 1.
-(You can click the New button and add a new CSS file as described in Managing external files.)

-5. Save the Coach and then run the service to test the CSS overrides.
+For the CSS Override field, click the Select button and choose the CSS file that you added in step 1.
+(You can click the New button and add a new CSS file as described in Managing external files.) - 5.
+Save the Coach and then run the service to test the CSS overrides.